Managing Lawns and Turfgrass

-Turfgrass infested with this species exhibits the typical symptoms of white-grub damage: wilting, irregular dead patches of turf.
+Turfgrass infested with masked chafers exhibits the typical symptoms of white-grub damage: wilting, irregular dead patches of turf.
 This beetle has a one-year life cycle.
 Treat grubs about four weeks after the adult beetles start to emerge, when egg deposits begin to hatch in late July to early August.

-Young larvae begin to feed on tender foliage.
-Feeding injury by the first two instars causes skeletonized foliage.
-The third through sixth instars consume all of the plant.
-When populations are high, feeding produces circular bare areas in turf.
-Treatments should be applied mid- to late-day, just before nighttime feeding.
+Young armyworm larvae begin to feed on tender foliage.
+Feeding injury by the first two developmental stages causes skeletonized foliage.
+The third through sixth developmental stages consume all of the plant.
+When populations are large, feeding produces circular bare areas in turf.
+Treatments should be applied mid- to late day, just before nighttime feeding.
 This insect has several generations per year.

 - Chinch bugs

-The chinch bug feeds by sucking sap from grass stem and foliage.
-They tend to favor shaded areas first.
-Damage starts as small, yellow or brown discolored areas that expand in size as the insect population increases.
+The chinch bug feeds by sucking sap from grass stems and foliage.
+They tend to favor sunny areas first.
+Damage starts as small yellow or brown discolored areas that expand in size as the insect population increases.
 Generally, control measures are needed during the summer generation only.
 Best control results when the entire lawn is treated.